improving-minnesota/react-workshop/labs/lab-04-flux.md

 &nbsp;
 ### Create the EmployeeStore

-- Now we get to create the store that will handle all of the business logic for our **Employees** components.
+- Now, we get to create the store that will handle all of the business logic for our **Employees** components.
 - Open **client/src/stores/employee.store.js**

-- Our first task is to implement an `initialize()` method to register our store's actions with methods on the store and provide a default state.
+- Our first task is to implement an `initialize()` method.
+This method will register our store's actions with methods on the store and provide a default state.
   - We first create an events object and assign the respective callbacks on our store to the action type on the events object.
   - Once the events configuration has been created, we call the `register()` method on the base store. (see above)
-  - Next we set up the default state by using the `setState()` method.
+  - Next, we set up the default state by using the `setState()` method.

 ```javascript
 initialize: function () {